 Roland eventually managed to pry my hands off my eye, but I could only tolerate to open it for a split second.
 That was long enough for him to decide.
 We were off to the nearest emergency room.

 I was still holding my hands over the eye when we got there.
-When I heard her ask what happened, I took my hands down for a second to show her.
+When I heard the nurse ask what happened, I took my hands down for a second to show her.

-“What happened?” the nurse asked.
+“What happened?” the nurse asked more vehemently.
 Roland started to answer and was immediately silenced.
 They wanted to hear it from me And on second thought they were going to take me to another room to tell them.
 No, he couldn’t come.
 He could stay right where he was.

 I saw a police officer hovering in the background and understanding dawned.
 They thought he hit me.
 Of course, a twenty-something white female accompanied by a thirty- something black male, what other explanation could there be?
 They were giving me the security of not being pressured or influenced at all by his presence as I told my story.